 Skip to content

-How Much Does It Cost to Run Computer Monitor?
+How Much Does It Cost to Run a Computer Monitor?

 A modern LED monitor draws about 30 watts — a full work-from-home year on one screen costs only a few dollars.
 At the US-average rate of 16.5¢/kWh, running a computer monitor costs about $1.20/month ($14.44/year) at typical use.
 Adjust the watts, hours, and your rate below for your exact number.